Biased $2 \times 2$ periodic Aztec diamond and an elliptic curve: Preliminaries

 An alternative way of representing matchings is by drawing dominos.
 Indeed, each matching is equivalent to a domino tiling by drawing rectangles around the matched vertices as is shown in Figure \ref{fig:from_dimer_to_domino}.
 The dominos tile a planar region known as the Aztec diamond.
 We distinguish between four different types of dominos called the West, East, North and South dominos.
 The West dominos are the vertical dominos with a black vertex on the bottom, the East dominos are the vertical dominos with a black vertex on the top, the North dominos are the horizontal dominos with a black vertex on the right and, finally, the South dominos are the horizontal dominos with a black vertex on the left.
 In Figure \ref{fig:from_dimer_to_domino} these four types of dominos are the furthermost ones in the corresponding corners.

-Note that the weighting that we will consider is such that all North dominos have weight $1$ and all West dominos have weight $a$.
-The weight of an East domino is either $a \alpha$ if the vertical coordinate of the lower left corner is even, or $a/\alpha$ if that coordinate is odd.
+Note that the weighting that we will consider is such that all North dominos have weight $1$ and all East dominos have weight $a$.
+The weight of a West domino is either $a \alpha$ if the vertical coordinate of the lower left corner is even, or $a/\alpha$ if that coordinate is odd.
 Similarly, the weight of a South domino is either $\alpha$ if the vertical coordinate of the lower left corner is even, and $1/\alpha$ if that coordinate is odd.
 For small $a>0$ we expect to see more South and North dominos, as the West and East domino have small weight.